-If you are carrying forward an Illinois NLD, you must complete Illinois Schedule NLD, Illinois Net Loss Deduction, and claim the deduction on Part III, Line 1b.
-See specific instructions for Part III, Line 1b.
+Illinois net losses may only be carried forward for 12 years.
+If you are carrying an Illinois NLD, you must complete Illinois Schedule NLD, Illinois Net Loss Deduction, and claim the deduction on Part III, Line 1b.
+See specific instructions for Part III, Line 1b for more information.

-If you have an Illinois net loss for this tax year, you must file Form IL-1041 reporting the loss in order to carry back or carry forward the loss to another year.
+If you have an Illinois net loss for this tax year, you must file Form IL-1041 reporting the loss in order to carry the loss forward to another year.
+If you need further information,

-If you need further information, visit our Web site at www.ILtax.com and view the Illinois Income Tax Regulations, Sections 100.2050 and 100.2300 through 100.2330, or write to Illinois Department of Revenue, Legal Services Office, Senior Counsel - Income Tax, 5-500, 101 West Jefferson Street, Springfield, Illinois 62702, and request these sections of the Illinois Income Tax Regulations.
+- visit our Web site at www.ILtax.com and view the Illinois Income Tax Regulations, Sections 100.2050 and 100.2300 through 100.2330; or - write to Illinois Department of Revenue, Legal Services Office, Senior Counsel-Income Tax, 5-500, 101 West Jefferson Street, Springfield, Illinois 62702, and request these sections of the Illinois Income Tax Regulations.